port-labs/port-docs/docs/sso-rbac/sso-providers/google-workspace.md

 Follow this step-by-step guide to configure the integration between Port and Google Workspace.

 :::info
 In order to complete the process you will need to contact us to receive the information you require, as well as the information Port requires from you.
-All is elaborated below in the following section.
+All is elaborated below.

 :::